 Dogs and Fireworks: How to Keep Your Dog Calm During Fireworks Anxiety with Anxiety Medication for Dogs

-If you do not have time before the 4th of July and fireworks to be able to countercondition and desensitize your dog, there are still some things you can do to help keep your dog safe and calm during fireworks and help with your dog’s anxiety.
-One option is contacting your dog’s veterinarian in having them prescribe medication for your dog to help keep your dog calm and relaxed on the 4th of July.
+If you do not have time before the 4th of July and fireworks to be able to counterconditioning and desensitize your dog, there are still some things you can do to help keep your dog safe and calm during fireworks and help with your dog’s anxiety.
+One option is to contact your dog’s veterinarian in have them prescribe medication for your dog to help keep your dog calm and relaxed on the 4th of July.
 With some dogs, their fears and phobias of loud sounds such as fireworks are going to be so severe that they will definitely need medication.
-It is only with long term counterconditioning and desensitization that these dogs with the most severe fears and phobias of sounds such as fireworks will get better without medication.
+It is only with long-term counterconditioning and desensitization that these dogs with the most severe fears and phobias of sounds such as fireworks will get better without medication.
 That by no means is saying that every dog with anxiety and a fear of fireworks needs to have medication.